 |Alexandre Simonin||Numab Innovation AB|

 Dr. Simonin completed his PhD at the University of Bern focusing on biology of membrane transporters.
 He continued his work on membrane transporters as a postdoctoral fellow responsible for the screening platform of the Institute of Biochemistry and Molecular Medicine at the University of Bern.
 Over four years, his team developed functional assays in order to run screening campaigns to identify small molecules modulating transporters function.
 He joined Numab in 2015 as a scientist where he later became director of the monoclonal antibody discovery team.

-Singleterry, PhD, Director of Business Development at IsoPlexis, which uses a single cell proteomics platform to accelerate development of therapies by revealing the highly functional cell subsets driving clinical response.
+Will Singleterry, PhD, Director of Business Development at IsoPlexis, which uses a single cell proteomics platform to accelerate development of therapies by revealing the highly functional cell subsets driving clinical response.
 Dr. Singleterry manages collaborations between IsoPlexis and Bio-Pharmaceutical partners for clinical trial biomarkers, early stage discovery and biomanufacturing applications.

 |Dimitris Skokos||Regeneron Pharmaceuticals|